elizasj/unicorns2018/src/pages/Animating Cycles/index.md

 <img src="/images/1dsincos.gif">

-Such beautiful, fluid movement 🤤
+Such beautiful, fluid movement 🤤 (gif quality notwithsanding...)

 Once I understood all of the above, so many little doors unlocked in my mind.
 I've played around with a few ideas, one of which <a href="https://www.instagram.com/p/BnCaXa8BsJK/?taken-by=iamelizasj" target="_blank">I'm particularily satsifed with</a>.
 Now, let's not kid ourselves guys, I'm still experimenting much of the time.
 But little by little, the pieces that I'm experimenting with are starting to make so much more sense.